#> Warning in rgl.init(initValue, onlyNULL): RGL: unable to open X11 display

 -

-: finds the river network node that is closest to a given site (identified by its coordinates).
+locate_site: finds the river network node that is closest to a given site (identified by its coordinates).
 Attribution can be performed either as the crow flies, or following the steepest descent.
-It is possible to use thelocator()
+It is possible to use thelocator()function to identify the input coordinates by directly clicking on a river plot. -

-: attributes covariate values from user-defined raster files to subcatchments of a river network.
+covariate_river: attributes covariate values from user-defined raster files to subcatchments of a river network.
 Both local and upstream-averaged covariate values are calculated.
 Covariates can be either categorical (e.g., land cover classes) or continuous (e.g., temperature values). -

-: assigns hydraulic variables (width, river depth, water discharge, and derived variables) to all nodes of a network starting from a minimal number of measured values, and based on power-law scaling relationships and uniform flow equations (Gauchler-Strickler-Manning).
+hydro_model: assigns hydraulic variables (width, river depth, water discharge, and derived variables) to all nodes of a network starting from a minimal number of measured values, and based on power-law scaling relationships and uniform flow equations (Gauchler-Strickler-Manning).
 It can deal with non-rectangular cross-sections (and hence varying width as a function of discharge).